Kasturbhai Lalbhai

 Kasturbhai Lalbhai (19 December 1894 – 20 January 1980) was an Indian industrialist and philanthropist.
 He co-founded Arvind Mills along with his brothers and several other institutes.
 He was a co-founder of the Ahmadabad Education Society which later founded Ahmedabad University and the Indian Institute of Management Ahmedabad.
 Kasturbhai served as the chairman of the historic and influential Anandji Kalyanji Jain Trust, that manages Shatrunjaya and several other Jain pilgrimage centers, for 50 years.

 Early life

-Kasturbhai Lalbhai was born in 1894 in Jhaveriwad, Ahmedabad, Gujarat, to Mohini and Lalbhai Dalpatbhai, a member of a preeminent Jain family.
+Kasturbhai Lalbhai was born in 1894 in Zaveriwad, Ahmedabad, Gujarat, to Mohini and Lalbhai Dalpatbhai, a member of a preeminent Jain family.

 He studied at Municipal School Number Eight near Teen Darwaja, Ahmedabad up to fifth grade.
 He later joined Ranchhodlal Chhotalal Government High School.
 He matriculated in 1911 with second class.
 In 1912, when he was a 17-year-old studying in Gujarati College, his father died and being the second son, he was asked to discontinue his studies so as to help in the family business.
 His father Lalbhai had divided property among his brothers only in the recent past; as his and his sons' share, Lalbhai had received Raipur mills, a new establishment.

 He was married to Sharda Chimanlal Jhaveri in May 1915 and had two sons, Shrenik and Siddharth.